nimberledge/Lib56/README.md

 - At the end of 8 rounds, the sum of points in the rounds won by the bidding team is counted.
 Based on whether the bid is made, points are awarded based on the earlier mentioned scheme.
 - Dealer shifts to the left, rinse and repeat ad nauseam

+If you want an example of a game, just run GameEngine.py.
+The logging is an ok representation.
+There's absolutely 0 logic in the default setting, so probably not good to base strategy on, but the game mechanics are consistent.

 PS: help me write an imperfect shuffle for my 56 deck